 It’s the perfect time of year for cozy embroidery projects, and nothing in the world is quite as cozy as a beautiful, soft blanket!
 And if there’s a baby or a toddler wrapped up in it, that’s even better!

-Country Bumpkin has a new embroidered blanket book coming out called Blissful Beginnings, and I’m pretty excited about it!
-They’ve already published quite a few blanket books, and each one of them has been a treasure in its own way.
-I have them all.
-I love them!
-Whether the books are used to make the blankets as designed in the books, or whether you devise some other use for the embroidery designs within, or whether you want instructions on constructing blankets that you personalize with your own embroidery designs, you’ll find these delightful blanket books a handy reference for your needlework library.
+Whether the book is used to make the blankets as designed, or whether you devise some other use for the embroidery designs within, or whether you want instructions on constructing blankets that you personalize with your own embroidery designs, you’ll find this delightful blanket book a handy reference for your needlework library.

 Here’s my review of Blissful Beginnings!